 Guest editors: Gemma Donnely-Cox (Centre for Social Innovation, Trinity Business School, Trinity College Dublin, Ireland), Marta Rey-García (School of Economics and Business, University of A Coruña (UDC), Spain), Michaela Neumayr (Institute for Nonprofit Management, Vienna University of Economics and Business, Austria) and Peter Schubert (Faculty of Business, Economics and Social Sciences, Universität Hamburg, Germany).

-We are pleased to announce that a special issue of Voluntas: International Journal of Voluntary and Nonprofit Organizations will be dedicated to the theme of the 9th international ERNOP conference 2019.
-Scholars who will present their papers at this years’ ERNOP conference in Basel are invited to submit their full papers for the special issue, in which we will focus on achievements but also limitations of philanthropy.
-Furthermore, the opportunities and risks for philanthropy to address new societal issues or to tackle them in innovative ways will be explored.
+We are pleased to announce that a special issue of Voluntas: International Journal of Voluntary and Nonprofit Organizations, the official journal of the International Society for Third-Sector Research (ISTR), will be dedicated to the theme of the 10th International ERNOP Conference.
+Scholars who will present their papers at the 2021 ERNOP conference in Dublin, in which we will focus on the role of philanthropy in building bridges in the aftermath of Covid-19, are invited to submit their full papers for the special issue.

-- October 15th 2019: Reply and short comments on accepted articles by guest editors
+- February 14th, 2022: Reply and comments on invited articles by guest editors

 - April 11th, 2022: Invited articles must be accordingly revised by the authors and uploaded separately through the journal’s submission system, with an indication of the special issue, to undergo the full review process of the journal: desk review first, and then if selected blind peer review.

 Papers should be a maximum of 8,000 words in length (including the abstract, main text, references, endnotes and any tables/figures).
 Please make sure to follow all guidelines for authors, as outlined at: https://www.springer.com/social+sciences/journal/11266